Overview

 Scheduling windows

-By filling out the scheduling windows here, you save a step when scheduling a candidate, as the system will pre-fill the scheduling windows with the defaults you provide here.
+By filling out the scheduling window here, you save a step when scheduling a candidate, as the system will pre-fill the scheduling windows with the defaults you provide here.
 This way, you can ensure that candidates can only request time slots which are within your team’s normal working hours.
-If need be, you can still modify the scheduling windows for any individual candidate if needed.
+If need be, you can still modify the scheduling windows for any individual candidate.

 There may be other reasons you might want to set scheduling windows.
 For example, if there are certain stages you always schedule in the mornings, you can use the scheduling windows to reflect that.